influxdata/docs-v2/content/influxdb/cloud/reference/flux/stdlib/contrib/_index.md

 To support both contributors and our community at large, InfluxData requests reviews from original authors regarding all changes to the packages and functions.

+If you'd like to add a new Flux package or are curious about our future plans regarding Flux contributions, please see how to [Contribute Third Party Flux Packages](https://github.com/influxdata/flux/blob/master/stdlib/contrib/README.md).

 {{< children >}}